-- Gold fillings are custom made in a laboratory and then cemented into place.
-While gold fillings are often the most expensive choice, many consider it the best filling material.
-Gold inlays are well-tolerated by gum tissues and may last more than 15 years.
+- Gold fillings are custom-made in a dental lab and then cemented into place.
+While gold fillings are often the most expensive choice, many consider them the best filling material.
+Gold inlays are well tolerated by gum tissues and may last more than 15 years.

 - Amalgam (silver) fillings are a more inexpensive choice and are tolerant to wear.
-However, a silver amalgam filling is dark colored, so they are more noticeable than porcelain or composite restorations and are not recommended for fillings in very visible areas such as front teeth.
+However, a silver amalgam filling is dark, so they are more noticeable than porcelain or composite restorations.
+We do not suggest them for fillings in very visible areas such as front teeth.

-- Porcelain fillings are called inlays or onlays and are custom created in a lab and then bonded to the tooth.
-They are tooth-colored fillings that resist staining and are about the same cost as gold fillings.
-A porcelain restoration generally covers most of the tooth, making the filling nearly undetectable.
+- Porcelain fillings are called inlays or onlays.
+Your dentist will design them to match the color of your natural teeth.
+Then a dental lab will create them from molds of your teeth.
+Your dentist will bond them to your tooth for a secure fit.
+Porcelain will resist staining and cost the same as gold fillings.
+A porcelain restoration covers most of the tooth, making the filling nearly undetectable.

 The Dental Filling Procedure

-In most cases, a cavity filling can be placed during a single visit to our Burlington, NC dentist office.
-This dental treatment will begin with a local anesthetic being applied to numb the given area.
-One of our skilled restorative dentists will prepare the tooth by cleaning out any debris or decay.
+In most cases, we can place a cavity filling during a single visit to our Burlington, NC dentist office.
+This dental treatment will begin when we apply a local anesthetic to numb the area of the tooth.
+One of our skilled dentists will prepare the tooth by cleaning out any debris or decay.

-Once all the debris and decay have been removed, your dentist will skillfully fill your tooth with the chosen dental filling material.
-The dental filling will then be hardened by a special light.
-Once completed, your tooth will be polished and shaped, giving it a natural, lustrous shine.
+Once the dentist removes all the debris and decay, they will fill your tooth with the dental filling material.
+They will use a special light to harden the dental filling.
+The last step is to polish and shape your tooth giving it a natural, lustrous shine.

 Replace Metal Fillings

-Do you have old, dark fillings that are impacting the appearance of your smile or breaking down and coming out?
+Do you have old, dark fillings that are impacting your smile or breaking down and coming out?
 Modern advances in cosmetic dentistry mean that you no longer need to suffer from unsightly and uncomfortable silver amalgam fillings.

-One of our skilled dentists can replace an old, broken-down amalgam (metal) filling with a tooth-colored filling for a more comfortable and natural looking restoration.
+One of our skilled dentists can replace an old, broken-down amalgam (metal) filling with a tooth-colored filling.
+They are a more comfortable and natural-looking restoration.